 A. Appointments of City Staff.
 The Council appoints and can remove those positions identified in the City's charter.
-All appointments require a majority vote of the entire Council.
+All appointments require a majority vote of the members of Council present at a meeting.^{41 42}

 B. City Manager/Recorder.
-The City Manager (who also serves the role of Recorder under the Charter) is appointed by the Council.
+The City Manager (who also serves the role of Recorder under the Charter) is appointed by the Council.43

 - 1. Reviews.
-The City Manager is subject to a review by the Council to be conducted in even numbered years before the last Council meeting in December. - 2.
+The City Manager is subject to a review by the Council to be generally conducted during the first quarter of the year, in even numbered years. - 2.
 Removals.
-The City Manager may be removed by a majority vote of the entire Council.
+The City Manager may be removed by a majority vote of the entire Council.44

 C. Municipal Judge.

-The Council appoints and may remove the Municipal Judge, including pro tem judges.
+1. Appointment and Removal.
+The Mayor, with the consent of the Council, appoints and may remove the Municipal Judge, including pro tem judges.
+45